profplump/MacOS/PhotosSnapshot/Readme.md

 1. Manually create a single snapshot: `PhotosSnapshot /Volumes/BackupDisk/Snapshots`
 1. Create a periodic (e.g. daily) incremental snapshot with: `PhotosSnapshot --clone -b LATEST /Volumes/BackupDisk/Snapshots`
-1. Run a period (e.g. monthly) verification, to ensure that the complete snapshot is intact: `PhotosSnapshot --verify -b LATEST /Volumes/BackupDisk/Snapshots`
+1. Run a periodic (e.g. monthly) verification, to ensure that the complete snapshot is intact: `PhotosSnapshot --verify -b LATEST /Volumes/BackupDisk/Snapshots`
 1. Manually remove any resources that `verify` complains about and replace them by appending assets with: `PhotosSnapshot --append -b LASTEST /Volumes/BackupDisk/Snapshots`, optionally using `--uuid` to specify the specific assets you want to re-fetch

 ### Create Snapshot